mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_D.md

 ```

 ### Verification Points:
-1. clearChildren=true only when !clear used
+1. clear=true only when !clear used
 2. Values preserved correctly
 3. Existing tags (!group/!flag) work with !clear
 4. Multiple clear tags in single document